williamFalcon/pytorch-complex-tensor/README.md

   <a href="https://github.com/williamFalcon/pytorch-complex-tensor/blob/master/LICENSE"><img src="https://img.shields.io/badge/License-MIT-yellow.svg"></a>
 </p>

-# pytorch-complex-tensor
-torch.Tensor subclass to emulate complex linear algebra.
+### How it works

 Treats first half of tensor as real, second as imaginary.
 A few arithmetic operations are implemented to emulate complex arithmetic.
+Supports gradients.

 ### Installation
 ```bash